OSGeo/OSGeoLive-doc/en/quickstart/qgis_quickstart.rst

 #.
 Select `roadsmajor` for the vector overlay, then click :guilabel:`Run`.

 #.
-Once the NVIZ 3D view opens, maximize the window drag the positioning puck in the compass box on the left to a nice view.
+Once the NVIZ 3D view opens, maximize the window and drag the positioning puck in the compass box on the left to a nice view.

 #.
 Choose :menuselection:`Visualize --> Raster surfaces` and set the `fine` resolution to 1, then click the green :guilabel:`DRAW` button in the top left and wait while it renders.